stepheniota/kaggle-tps/july-2022/README.md

 # Kaggle TPS - July 2022

-This month's **Tabular Playground Series** competition is Kaggle's first ever unsupervised clustering challenge!
+This month's **Tabular Playground Series** competition is an unsupervised clustering challeng (Kaggle's first ever!).
 In the given dataset, each row belongs to a particular cluster.
 Without any training data (no ground truth labels, no number of clusters), we are tasked to predict which cluster each row belongs to.